What’s your favorite search engine?

 Online branding is about building the best reputation on the Web for your industry or vertical.
 It starts with quality content that is authoritative, useful, and better designed.
 You need to put out the best content to help you get more visitors and make them come back to your website for more.
-It is not easy to create quality content especially if you’re a small business, but doing so significantly increase the visibility of your website.
-Online
+It is not easy to create quality content especially if you’re a small business, but doing so significantly increases the visibility of your website online.

 But what is quality content?
 The search engine Bing offers several clues as to what constitutes quality content, and it entails asking: